9kSoftware/plaid_rails/README.md

 ### Views

-Add a button and javascript to your view to link connect to bank accounts using Plaid.
+Add a button and javascript to your view to use [Link](https://plaid.com/docs/#link) with Plaid.

 ```ruby
 <button id="plaidLinkButton" class="small">Link your Bank Account</button>